Translated by MATCHA_En

 Saitama Travel Guide: 35 Sightseeing Spots, Food, Shopping And More!

 Written by Sawada Tomomi

-Along with Chiba and Kanagawa, Saitama is one of the prefectures surrounding Japan's capital, Tokyo, and with the capital right near it, this area is blessed with abundant rivers and prosperous agriculture.
+Saitama is one of the prefectures surrounding Japan's capital, Tokyo.
+This prefecture is blessed with abundant rivers and prosperous agriculture.
 Thanks to these plentiful natural wonders, Saitama is also a great place to take part in outdoor activities too.
 Known for its cast metal and traditional handicrafts, here you can also purchase souvenirs the likes of which cannot be found anywhere else in Japan.